-Foreign language teachers at Hampton Roads Academy believe that learning a world language is an essential part of each student’s preparation for college and for life.
-Students are initially introduced to foreign language through Spanish instruction in the lower school.
-HRA students in sixth grade are exposed to western and non-western languages in our Global Village class, with the formal study of language commencing in the seventh grade.
+World language teachers at Hampton Roads Academy believe that learning a language is an essential part of each student’s preparation for college and for life.
+Students are initially introduced to a world language through Spanish instruction in the lower school.
+The formal study of language commences in the seventh grade.
 We encourage our upper school students to continue their studies through their senior year to best prepare them for collegiate requirements, and we challenge them to be as proficient as possible by taking the most advanced courses offered.

 Because communication is the goal of language learning, we believe that it is necessary to maintain small classes where students feel comfortable expressing themselves.
 In Spanish and French classes, we believe that both teacher and students should communicate mainly in the target language.
 In Latin classes, the emphasis is on developing language skills that will enable the students to read and enjoy classical Latin literature.
 All language classes include a large component of cultural studies.
 We integrate the use of technology and multimedia resources where appropriate.
 Through cooperative and group activities, students have the opportunity to develop leadership and learn teamwork, while taking intellectual risks.